 Update: on Wednesday 26 October 2011, Whitley Wood Press of Reading, Berkshire closed its doors forever.
 The good news is that it has a new home 35 miles northwest in Appleton, Oxfordshire.
-Stand by for more news!
+Parsnip Press is its successor.

 The story so far

 From the first this was never going to be a commercial concern.
 It was more of a tactical error.

 I was shown a venerable platen press, the ‘Arab’ model that Josiah Wade of Halifax launched on an unsuspecting British clientele in the 1870s.
 This particular specimen was aged about 103 at the time I saw it; it was built in about 1898.
 It weighed a lot.
 And I fell for it, which meant manhandling it down a flight of stairs, into a car, to another town, and then putting it back together in a shed that did not exist.

 We printed our first item on 21 October 2001.
 Since then, given the time elapsed, progress has been modest; a QSL card, the cover for a wedding invitation, a Christmas card, a party invitation, a simulated book spread, some stationery for the Press.

 Four and a half years since that press arrived in Reading, the setup is thus: the original Arab, which could be powered only by its 1933-vintage half-horsepower electric motor, sits outside.
 It is stripped back to the bare frame, and would be in even more pieces were it not for the fact that a large driving gear wheel and its axle refused to budge from their journals.
 A slightly newer Arab now has residence in the printing shed; this one has a foot treadle, allowing the operator to find a comfortable working speed.
 Experience showed that there was little forgiveness in the electric motor-driven setup; either the motor was too slow and stalled or the press ran fast enough to be frighteningly dangerous in use.